hQamonky/QmkMusicManager/docs/Api User Guide.md

     - See list of downloaded music "not seen yet"
     - Rename music title and artist manually
     - Set new music to "seen"
-- Handle title and artist naming :
+- Handle title and artist auto naming :
     - Add/Edit/Delete rules
     - Strings replace (ex: replace " [Official Music Video]" by "")
     - Set title/artist format to apply depending on youtube channel
-    - Set title/artist default format to apply for new channels
 ## List of endpoints
 - `/`
 - `/settings`